-Streets of Rage 4 gameplay is based on the mechanics developped for Streets of Rage 2 and adds various tweaks to refresh the formula.
+Streets of Rage 4 gameplay is based on the mechanics developed for Streets of Rage 2 and adds various tweaks to refresh the formula.
 The basics are still composed of:

-- Standing attack moves, simple punches and kicks that can be stringed together,
+- Standing attack moves, simple punches, and kicks that can be strung together,

-- Jumping attack moves, to hit enemies or to recover after being thrown away by an enemy,
+- Jump attack moves, to hit enemies or to recover after being thrown away by an enemy,

 - Weapon attack moves, using objects laying on the floor like knives, drinking bottles or lead pipes,

 - Item manipulating moves, to pick items up from the floor, catch them in mid-air, drop them, or throw them at enemies,